 Quality Payments – Patient safety report

 Community pharmacy contractors passing the gateway criteria will receive a Quality Payment if they meet one or more of the quality criteria.
-The Department of Health has weighted these based on an assessment of the difficulty of achieving them and the benefit to patients for doing so, with each criterion being designated a number of points.
+One of the quality criteria is:

-‘Written safety report at premises level available for inspection at review point, covering analysis of incidents and incident patterns (taken from an ongoing log), evidence of sharing learning locally and nationally, and actions taken in response to national patient safety alerts.’
+‘A written safety report (updated since 28 June 2018 i.e. the last review date or covering the last year if not previously claimed) at premises level available for inspection at review point, covering analysis of incidents and incident patterns (taken from an ongoing log), evidence of sharing learning locally and nationally, and actions taken in response to national patient safety alerts; and

 Click on a heading below for more information.